thehez/K8s-Notes/README.md

 # K8s-Notes

-Personal Notes for K8s useful commands and security testing
+This is a personal repository for quick and dirty notes on security testing kubernetes environments